Eulith/armor-cli/README.md

-This repository holds a command-line interface to Eulith's DeFi Armor product.
+This repository holds a command-line interface to setup Eulith's DeFi Armor product and trade on-chain with it.

 # Using the CLI
 ## Set-up